 This is just a short introduction to the concept of QGLP.
 It has many interesting permutations and combinations.
-The principles however remain the same.
-Wealth can be created if QGLP is practiced sincerely, along with the focus and discipline of patience over the years.
+However, the principals remain the same.
+Wealth can be created if QGLP is practiced sincerely; along with the focus and discipline of patience over the years.

 It is a process practiced by investing oracles.
-All Motilal Oswal AMCs offerings, be it Portfolio Management Services or Mutual Funds, practice this process.
-So go ahead, practice QGLP... and create wealth.
-And if you do not have the expertise or time to diligently practice this unique wealth creating mantra, all you need to do is invest in any equity fund or strategy by Motilal Oswal AMC.
+All Motilal Oswal AMC's offerings; be it equity mutual fund schemes or PMS strategies; practice this process.
+So go ahead, practice QGLP and create wealth.
+And if you do not have the expertise or time to diligently practice this unique wealth creating mantra, all you need to do is invest in any of our equity mutual fund schemes or PMS strategies.